Guanyin of Nanshan

-The Guanyin of Nanshan (南山海上观音圣像) is a 108 m statue of the bodhisattva Guanyin, sited on the south coast of China's island province Hainan on top of the Nanshan Temple of Sanya.
+The Guanyin of Nanshan (南山海上观音圣像) is a 108 m statue of the bodhisattva Guanyin, sited on the south coast of the Island with Hainan on top of the Nanshan Temple of Sanya.

 History

 The statue took six years to build and was enshrined on April 24, 2005, with the participation of 108 monks from various Buddhist groups in Taiwan, Hong Kong, Macao and mainland China, and tens of thousands of pilgrims.
 The delegation also included monks from the Theravada and Vajrayana traditions.

 Design

 The statue has three aspects: one side faces inland and the other two face the South China Sea, to represent blessing and protection by Guanyin of China and the whole world.
 One aspect depicts Guanyin cradling a sutra in the left hand and gesturing the Vitarka Mudra with the right; the second with her palms crossed, holding a string of prayer beads; and the third holding a lotus.

 The statue ranks among the tallest in the world: 78 meters in height without including its pedestal, and 108 meters if the pedestal is included.
 (For comparison, the American Statue of Liberty is 93 meters tall when its pedestal is included, and 46 meters without.)